MoisesPotato/plana-colada-old/README.md

 # Just playing around

-This game is based on the game SpaceWar!
-(I think?
-I looked on Wikipedia).
-I'm just trying to learn how to code.
+I am trying to make a game taking place in a strange 2d universe